 These dogs will be medium-large when fully grown.
 Heavy, muscular and solidly built they will have the combined power of both breeds meaning they will certainly be a handful unless trained correctly and under proper control at all times.

-The colouring for both breeds are similar so they are likely to be brindle, black, red, fawn or any of these colours mixed with white.
+The colouring for both breeds is similar so they are likely to be brindle, black, red, fawn or any of these colours mixed with white.
 The face will perhaps not be as squat and wrinkled as that of a purebred Bullmastiff.

 That should reduce the problem with drool as the Staffy is not as soft-mouthed.
 In any event, these pups are cute!